construction calculator

 Deep dive

-This concrete volume calculator converts slab/footing dimensions into cubic yards and 80 lb bag counts.
-Enter length, width, and thickness to size your order before pouring.
+Use this concrete volume calculator to convert slab and footing dimensions into cubic yards, cubic feet, and approximate 80 lb bag counts.
+Enter length, width, and thickness to size your concrete order before you schedule a pour.

 FAQs

-Can I use this for piers or sonotubes?
+Can I use this calculator for round footings or sonotubes?

 Related calculators